 To make the base, add the soaked nuts to the food processor and blend until they are partially broken down and still a little gritty.
 Add in the remaining ingredients and blend until smooth.
 This may take 5-10 minutes.
 And you may start thinking this is not going to work.
 But be patient.
 The base will come together into this smooth, creamy texture.
 It just takes a little time.
 And it’s worth the wait!

 When you are ready to enjoy this delectable treat, take out of the freezer at least 10 minutes in advance to let it thaw slightly.
 Use the parchment paper to easily pop out each cheesecake.
-Top each cheesecake with a dollop of coconut whipped cream and fresh berries.
+Top each cheesecake with a dollop of coconut whipped cream and fresh berries (and extra lemon zest for more zing).
 Now take a bite.
 And be ready to be amazed!

 The cashew cheesecake it super creamy, rich, and luscious.
 It has the perfect balance of sweetness from the maple syrup and cashews and tanginess from the lemon juice and zest.
-The crust is nutty and crunchy from the oats, sweet and sticky from the dates and maple, and a little spicy from the earthy cinnamon.
+The crust is nutty and crunchy from the oats and pecans, sweet and sticky from the dates and maple syrup, and balanced from the earthy cinnamon.
 It pairs perfectly with the tangy cheesecake base.
 Then the sweet, velvety coconut whipped cream and fresh, bright, sweet and tart berries bring it all together for one magical bite.

 This is a special treat to all my vegan and dairy-free friends who thought they could no longer enjoy cheesecake.
-Heck, I’m not vegan and can eat dairy, and I truly prefer this cashew cheesecake over the real thing.
+Heck, I’m not vegan and can eat dairy, and I truly love this cashew cheesecake and prefer it over the real thing.
 This dessert is perfect for everyone!

 Lemon Berry Vegan Cheesecakes